Knowing our Fish Creeks in Átl'ḵa7tsem/Howe Sound

 What Was Found?

+This project commenced in early 2022.
 After assessing currently available data, criteria were developed to identify priority fish-bearing streams within each Marine Unit.
-A list of stewardship groups operating in those units was also created.
-A survey was sent out to all relevant organizations, and interviews with members of those organizations were carried out in February and March of 2023.
-A final report was submitted by the researcher undertaking the project on March 31, 2023 that included:
+A Summary of Stewardship Opportunities in Fish Bearing Streams and stewardship groups operating in those units was also created.
+A Survey for Stewardship Groups was sent out to all relevant organizations, and interviews with members of those organizations were carried out in February and March of 2023.
+A Fish Bearing Streams Final Report was submitted by the researcher on March 31, 2023 that included:

 List of all the currently documented fish-bearing streams, according to the Marine Reference Guide